Key Survey Information

 6. Data Availability and Comparability

-- Data availability: Data produced from the SIRD for 1991–2007 and data produced from the BRDIS for 2008 to the current survey year are available at
+- Data availability: Data produced from BRDIS for 2008 to the current survey year and data produced from the SIRD for 1991–2007 are available at

 - Data comparability: BRDIS is a cross-sectional survey designed to produce annual estimates of R&D performance and related statistics, as was its predecessor, SIRD.
 However, many of the companies that perform large amounts of R&D are included in the survey each year.
 Thus, there is a significant longitudinal component to the survey.
 Because of this and the generally low sampling variability of the annual level estimates, estimates of year-to-year changes are generally precise.
 Estimates for changes covering a longer time span will generally be less precise.

 There is no conclusive evidence that the redesign of SIRD to create BRDIS caused breaks in the series for the items common to both surveys, because no substantial changes in scope and methodology were introduced.
 Significant efforts were made to minimize the effects of changes in the assignment of companies to industry strata, the inclusion of data on worldwide activities, changes in the measurement of employment, and the use of a modular survey questionnaire and to preserve the comparability of the data series.
-Nonetheless, an unanticipated drop in the number of full-time equivalent scientists and engineers occurred between the last cycle of SIRD (2007) and the first cycle of BRDIS (2008).
+Nonetheless, possibly as a result of improved reporting instructions, an unanticipated drop in the number of full-time equivalent scientists and engineers was reported between the last cycle of SIRD (2007) and the first cycle of BRDIS (2008).

 7. Data Products